Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 INTRODUCTION

-A biography is an essay that tells the story of the life and work of a person.
-(Explanatory Dictionary of the Russian Language by D.N.
-Ushakov).
+A biography is an essay that sets out the history of the life and activities of a person.
+(Explanatory dictionary of the Russian language by D. N. Ushakov).

 MAIN PART

 My family is small but strong.
-Mom works as a teacher, dad is a laborer.
+Mom works as a teacher, dad as a laborer.
 Family for me is my world, the main environment in which I prepare for further adult life.
 (Figure 3)

-In 2013 he joined the Scientific Society of Students "ERUDIT".
+In 2013, he joined the Scientific Society of Students “ERUDIT”.

 As often as possible, according to my mental and physical capabilities, I try to participate in the Olympics.
 The list of my diplomas is not very long, but I received them honestly!
 And I'm proud of it.
 (Figure 7)